vigetlabs/wordpress-site-starter/README.md

 After the setup is complete, it is recommended to perform your initial commit and push to your project repository.

+Information on developing the theme, styling, and building blocks can be found in the theme [README](wp-content/themes/wp-starter/README.md).

 # Development

 The following command will create a directory (`project-name`) and run `composer create-project` using your local repository as the source.
 Be sure to replace the path with the correct path to your local repository.